deepshah1065/CPE487/README.md

 ---
 ## Conclusion
-In conclusion, our group has the wonderful opportunity We created the game Plinko by coding VHDL  in Vivado.
-We got the opportunity to create a game and strengthen our skills in VHDL.
+* Our group had the opportunity to create a Plinko game in Vivado, coded using Very High Speed Integrated Circuit Hardware Description Language (VHDL).
+* We explored the process of game development while strengthening our VHDL skills.
+* Overall, it was a fascinating experience, as we learned how to apply the concepts from Pong to create a Plinko game.
 ## Timeline
 11/14/2025
 * Began brainstorming ideas for the project